 - Kianna Mist

 Growing up in the coastal woodlands of Maine, Kianna's experience in the arts began early in her childhood.
 Before she could speak full sentences, she was singing along to tunes on the radio, and began playing the piano as soon as her hands could stroke the keys.
 Since then, creative endeavors have been a constant in her life.

 Her journey into mindfulness began shortly after, first, when she started practicing yoga, and later as a martial artist.
 Kianna is a second degree black belt in Isshin Ryu, and has taught students of many ages.
 In both yoga and Isshin Ryu, Kianna has honed her skills of meditation.
 She has found that her ability to connect with her breath, her body and the present moment, is enhanced through purposeful action.
 Her meditation practice consists of meditative movement, art and music improvisation.

 As an undergrad at Dartmouth College, she majored in Native American studies Modified with Music and took many studio art classes.
 After graduating, she taught a high school level digital music class and developed a curriculum that integrated deep listening and mindfulness as tools to enhance creativity.
 She presented on her work at the Inaugural International Deep Listening Conference.

 After teaching, she served as the Interim Director of the Native American Program at Dartmouth College, where she established Dartmouth’s Indigenous Peoples’ Week, and the inclusion of the Eagle Staff Entry and the Native Student Welcome during Commencement.

-Now, located in New Hampshire, Kianna is pursuing a masters degree in creative writing at Dartmouth College and is working in alumni relations at the Geisel School of Medicine.
+Now, located in New Hampshire, Kianna is pursuing a masters degree in creative writing at Dartmouth College and is working as a self employed artist.
 When she isn't painting, she is playing piano, writing short fiction or paddle boarding on Lake Mascoma.